tongxin/notes/dex.md

 END
 ```

-To offload this query to a remote system preseving all the original declarative semantics, we need to
+To offload this query to a remote system while preseving all the original declarative semantics, we need to

 1) identify the input data to be migrated or imported to the remote system

 2) migrate the input data to the backend system in the compatible format

 3) rename the input, construct an identical query using the target query language

 4) send the result data back

-To execute the above query in Spark, the four steps could be taken as following:
+To execute the above query in Spark, we could take the following four steps:

 The remote system module should implement the data rename and migration interface.